seejohnrun/seejohnrun.github.io/_posts/2012-01-23-open-source-update-1.markdown

 * Start on a project called _RestfulDocumentation_, which will automatically parse comments of controller actions in Rails into a quick, readable documentation.

-I d say overall, 2012 is rocking pretty hard right now.
+I'd say overall, 2012 is rocking pretty hard right now.
 Its been really rewarding, and there's a lot to look forward to.

 Hope yours is going similarly!